TykTechnologies/tyk-docs-hugo/tyk-docs/content/tyk-stack/tyk-gateway/configuration/redis-cluster.md

 ## Introduction

-Our Gateway, Dashboard and Pump all support integration with both Redis Cluster.
+Our Gateway, Dashboard and Pump all support integration with Redis Cluster.
 Redis Cluster allows data to be automatically sharded across multiple Redis Nodes.
 To setup Redis Cluster correctly, we recommend you read the [Redis Cluster Tutorial](https://redis.io/topics/cluster-tutorial).
 You must use the same settings across the Gateway, Dashboard and Pump.

 {{< note success >}}
 **Note**